Expert Buyer’s Guide • AI Receptionist UK

 Price‑to‑value10%

-• Role‑based access; SSO/SAML optional
+• RBAC, SSO/SAML optional

-• Data Processing Agreement; DPIA guidance
+• DPA & DPIA guidance

 • Sub-processor transparency

-Read more on AI Receptionist UK.
+Read more on AI Receptionist UK for how Team-Connect handles each of these.

 Security & GDPR deep‑dive